SheetalMaurya/MvvmCross-Wiki/Databinding.md

 - Where multiple bindings are needed, these can be separated using a semi-colon

+- One very specific extension to 'Swiss' binding is the `CommandParameter` binding, this binding uses an implicit ValueConverter to specify the parameter for an `ICommand` invocation.
+This is specified using:

+       , CommandParameter=$CPValue$

+  where `$CPValue$` is a literal value similar to `$ParameterValue$` above

 Some examples of Swiss binding statements are:

 ---